Well, we have arrived in Port Vila!!

-When I stopped calling people up, the whole church went into a time of worship.
-The Holy Spirit swept through & you felt the whole persona change.
+When I stopped calling people up the whole church went into a time of worship.
+The Holy Spirit swept through, and you felt the whole persona change.

-The Pastor was so excited as he said they had NEVER worshipped as they did today & thanked us over and over!
+The Pastor was so excited as he said they had NEVER worshipped as they did today and thanked us over and over.
 He said that over half the church had received healing.

 We then had a traditional lunch with the Teouma Community.
-Some stuff I enjoyed like the pumpkin with coconut milk & beef with ginger and cabbage but other stuff like the tapioca was (in my opinion) not very nice but I tried to be culturally respectful.
+Some stuff I enjoyed, like the pumpkin with coconut milk and beef with ginger and cabbage.
+But other stuff like the tapioca was, in my opinion not very nice, but I tried to be culturally respectful.

-When we got home I was spiritually exhausted but we had to help prepare dinner as the Leadership had invited the main Pastor from the Fathers House and some other people from church over.
+When we got back to the Motel, I was spiritually exhausted, but we had to help prepare dinner as the leadership team had invited the main Pastor from the Fathers House and some other people from church over.

-This was held in our motel room lounge – 41 people – so by the end of the night I was exhausted!!
+This was held in our motel room lounge for forty-one people – so by the end of the night I was exhausted!!

-One of “my girls” has been under spiritual attack since being here so she woke me up in the early hours of this morning, to pray for her…I am definitely not getting very much sleep as there is a Cockerel who starts at 4am and some people are getting up at 4.30am to pray & worship God…very loudly!!
-I thought this is supposed to be a “quiet time!!!”
+One of “my girls” has been under spiritual attack since being here, so she woke me up in the early hours of this morning to pray for her…I am definitely not getting very much sleep as there is also a Cockerel who starts crowing at 4am and some people are getting up at 4.30am to pray and worship God…very loudly!!
+I thought this is supposed to be a “quiet time”?

-This morning we went to hand out the DVD’s around the community in preparation to evangelise on Wednesday.
+This morning we went to hand out the DVD’s around the community in preparation for evangelism on Wednesday.

-I was pared with a guy who I get on with.
-Due to all of the people we spoke to, being women – I spoke to them…we handed out all of the DVD’s after being led by God, as to where to go.
+I was paired with a guy who I get on with.
+Due to all of the people we spoke to being women, I spoke to them…we handed out all of the DVD’s after being led by God as to where to go.

-Now I need to pray into those people, that they will find Jesus & come into a relationship with Christ and/or God will bless them.
+Now I need to pray into those people, that they will find Jesus and come into a relationship with Christ and/or God will bless them.

 Afterwards – we went to the local Hospital.
 We headed off to different departments in groups of three.

-There was an elderly Lady who’s leg was healed from my Group.
+There was an elderly lady whose leg was healed by my group.

-There was one little Boy who had been badly burnt.
-It was heart-breaking (as I imagined what it must have been like with Kieren – my Husband when he got burnt as well)
+There was one little boy who had been badly burnt.
+It was heart-breaking (as I imagined what it must have been like with Kieren – my husband, when he got burnt as a child)

-As I prayed I pleaded with God to heal this little Boy & restore his skin but nothing happened.
-This disappointed me but apparently some healings happen days afterwards & people have the faith that this will be, so his Mum and Uncle were so happy that we prayed for him.
+As I prayed, I pleaded with God to heal this little boy and restore his skin but nothing happened.
+This disappointed me, but apparently some healings happen days afterwards and people have the faith that this will be.
+His Mum and Uncle were so happy that we prayed for him.

 I will never forget the smell of his flesh.

-My other team members prayed for a baby who was part of a Mormon Family.
-We then left but I felt God say – “go back to them…do not walk away” I walked off, worried what I’d say to them as they spoke little English so the youth pastor from “Fathers House” was with us and was translating.
+My other team members prayed for a baby who was part of a Mormon family.
+We then left, but I felt God say – “go back to them…do not walk away” I walked off, worried what I’d say to them as they spoke little English.
+The youth pastor from “Fathers House” was with us and was translating.

-I explained the “steps to peace” to him and he said that he would translate but the moment I spoke, God opened their ears and they understood me perfectly!
-I asked them to repent and then brought them both to Christ.
+I explained the “steps to peace” to him and he said that he would translate, but the moment I spoke God opened their ears and they understood me perfectly!
+I asked them to repent and then led them both to Christ.
 Praise God

-I then prayed & asked God to heal their son who has whooping cough.
+I then prayed and asked God to heal their son who has whooping cough.

-This evening we had a movie night called “Son of God” at the Fathers House…All of the community were invited – there were 5 salvations in total.
+This evening we had a movie night called “Son of God” at the Fathers House…All of the community were invited – there were five salvations in total.

 I need time for prayer and to renew my spirit…tomorrow is another busy day.